SecurityBrief UK - Technology news for CISOs & cybersecurity decision-makers

 Jake Williams, Faculty Member at IANS Research and VP of R&D at Hunter Strategy, expects advanced threat actors to focus on network devices such as routers and firewalls.
 "Advanced threat actors, primarily nation-state threat actors, are likely to focus more on targeting network devices, specifically routers and firewalls," he explained, citing the challenges these devices present for endpoint detection and response.

-George Gerchow, Faculty Member at IANS Research and Interim CISO at MongoDB, foresees nation-state actors exploiting AI-generated identities to infiltrate organisations.
+George Gerchow, Faculty Member at IANS Research and Interim CISO and Head of Trust at MongoDB, foresees nation-state actors exploiting AI-generated identities to infiltrate organisations.
 "An emerging insider threat gaining traction over the past six months, these sophisticated operatives bypass traditional background checks using stolen U.S. credentials and fake LinkedIn profiles to secure multiple roles within targeted companies," he highlighted.

 Bruno Kurtic, Co-Founder, President, and CEO of Bedrock Security, predicts escalating security concerns related to AI data handling will necessitate improved data visibility and governance.
 He underscored the need for companies to have "full insight into data assets to use them responsibly," with a focus on data sensitivity classification.